freeCodeCamp/guide/src/pages/java/arrays/index.md

 An Array is used to store a collection of data of similar datatype.
 Arrays always start with the index of 0.

+An array is a one of the data structure in Java, that can store a fixed size sequential collection of elements of same data type.

+For many large applications there may arise some situations that needs a single name to store multiple values.
+To process such large amount of data, programmers need powerful data types that would facilitate efficient contiguous bulk amount of storage facility, accessing and dealing with such data items.
+So, arrays are used in Java.
+In this tutorial you will learn about what arrays are and what the types are and how they are used within a Java program.

 **Syntax:**

 ```java